Section 179 Tax Deduction By Vehicle Weight Over 6,000 Pounds

 Harness the Section 179 Deduction To Grow Your Business

 For the Section 179 deduction, 2025 marked a major shift after the "Big Beautiful Bill Act" was passed.
 If you're wondering about any changes made to the code, you're welcome to speak with a member of our team.
-We'll provide a clear explanation of how to expense a vehicle to help your business thrive – and point out the models that qualify, from select GMC Sierra 1500 pickups to GMC Sierra 2500 HD vehicles and beyond.
+We'll provide a clear explanation of how to access this tax write-off for a vehicle over 6,000 pounds to help your business thrive, along with highlighting models that meet the criteria, from select GMC Sierra 1500 pickups to GMC Sierra 2500 HD vehicles.
+Contact Jones Buick GMC Casa Grande to take the first step today.

 Frequently Asked Questions